Anjaleee1234/CRUD-TASK/README.md

 #React: For building the user interface.

-#MockAPI: It allows you to perform CRUD perations without needing a fully functional backend.
+#MockAPI: It allows you to perform CRUD Operations without needing a fully functional backend.

 #HTML/CSS: For structure and styling.